ElmarDott/TP-ACL/README.md

 ## Contributors

-Feel free to send a request by e-mail in the case you want to contribute the project.
+Feel free open a pull request or to send a feature request by e-mail in the case you want to contribute the project.
 Everyone is welcome, even beginners in programming.
-We also appreciate help by optimizing our documentation and creating tutorials.
+I also appreciate help by optimizing the documentation and creating tutorials.

 Mistakes happen.
-But we only able to fix them, when we you inform us you find a bug.
+But we only able to fix them, when we you inform us you found a bug.
 Do not hesitate to send a report in the way you feel common.
-We try to give as much as possible fast & direct support.
+I try to give as much as possible fast & direct support.

 In the case you like this project, let me know it and rate it with a star.